Mstjamush/chezacash-stats/README.md

 npm install yarn -- global
 ```

 3. Create a .env file and place it at the root of the project folder and add a variable named: VITE_APP_API_URL.
-This
-is the env variable for the api
+This is the env variable for the api i.e http://kra.chezacash.com:8080

 ## Installation

 To run this application locally, follow these steps: